hellothisismynewusername/crispyfries/epic programming guide.md

 do 4 i32 -> x;
 ```
 integer literals should always have their type after them.
-The `->` performs assignment for variables with the top item on the stack, and they leave the stack unchanged so you can use this for saving intemediate values or chaining assignments like this:
+The `->` performs assignment for variables with the top item on the stack, and they leave the stack unchanged so you can use this for saving intermediate values or chaining assignments like this:
 `do 10 i32 -> x -> y`
 The values for x and y will both be 10.
 You can return by assigning to ret, but do not continue using the stack after you return unless you plan on returning at another time later.

+A `do` block does not introduce another level of scope, but `while` does.

 inside of do blocks you can perform if statements like this:
 ```